Schonge/Battleships/README.md

-Introduction
+<h1>Introduction</h1>
-We want to create a Java implementation of the game called Battleships.
-We are going to write the code for the game ìengineî ñ that is the part that manages the actual rules and framework of the game, NOT the user interface for it.
-As a consequence our displays may be a little crude but we should still be able to test the engine to ensure that it works properly.
+<p>We want to create a Java implementation of the game called Battleships.
+We are going to write the code for the game ‚Äúengine‚Äù ‚Äì that is the part that manages the actual rules and framework of the game, NOT the user interface for it.
+As a consequence our displays may be a little crude but we should still be able to test the engine to ensure that it works properly.</p>
-How to play
+<h1>How to play</h1>
-Each player has a fleet of ships.
+<p>Each player has a fleet of ships.
 A fleet is made up of one Battleship, two Cruisers, three Destroyers and three Submarines.
 The ships are numbered so that they can be identified.
-For example
+For example</p>
-	Ship#	Type	Length
+	<p align="center>"Ship#	Type	Length
 	1	Battleship	4
 	2	Cruiser	3
 	3	Crusier	3